dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 ## Reading Data from MySQL

-To make a MySQL database accessible to DuckDB use the `ATTACH` command:
+To make a MySQL database accessible to DataMiner use the `ATTACH` command:

 ```sql
 ATTACH 'host=localhost user=root port=0 database=mysql' AS mysqldb (TYPE mysql)